 • Space Science: This physics program covers surveillance of space, remote sensing and space mission design; four of Canada’s 13 astronauts are RMC alum.

-• Military and Strategic Studies: The program explores the diplomatic, social, political, military, psychological and historical dimensions of human conﬂict.
+• Military and Strategic Studies: Students explore past and present human conflicts, and their social, cultural, political, military, psychological and historical dimensions.